thomasjvu/thomasjvu/README.md

 - 👺 Web Developer / IT and Legal Specialist by day; aspiring Game Developer by night.
-- ⛩️ I’m currently learning 2D & 3D Game Development (Unity, Blender, & Pixel Art) in my spare time.
+- ⛩️ I’m currently learning 2D & 3D Game Development and Japanese in my spare time.
 - 🎮 I love video games and hope to someday create my own JRPG-inspired game.
 - 📫 Email: hello@thomasjvu.com to make a new friend!